peted-davis/WeatherFlow_PiConsole/README.md

 Many of the graphical elements in the console are based on the Weather34 Home Weather Station Template (https://www.weather34.com/homeweatherstation/) copyright 2015-2018 Brian Underdown.
-The Weather34 Home Weather Station Template is licensed under a licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+The Weather34 Home Weather Station Template is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 http://weatherflow.com/smart-home-weather-stations/
 https://community.weatherflow.com/